 You want to be maintaining consistent soil moisture, but not letting your plants be constantly wet.
 A little moisture is nice to keep around your plants.

 Fertilizer can be added every 1-2 weeks during the growing season to potted lavender plants and container-grown lavender plants alike.

-When you plant lavender it can be such a rewarding experience.
-Whether you’re growing English lavender or French Lavender in small containers, getting the proper watering schedule right is critical.
+Whether you’re growing English or French Lavender, getting the proper watering schedule right is critical.
 Overwatering can lead to root rot for your lavender plants, but underwatering can lead to stunted growth and minimal fruit production.